There are two ways to Facebook your baby’s photos.

 That’s hardly failsafe.
-Hackers can get their hands on family photos even if you have no Facebook account.
-However, if you use caution and common sense, the benefits of Facebooking your baby’s photos can outweigh the risks.
+Hackers can get their hands on family photos even if you have no social media accounts.
+However, if you use caution and common sense, the benefits of documenting your baby’s photos online can outweigh the risks.

 Even then, assume that everything you post could languish online forever.
 That means no potty pics.
 No geotagging.
 Don’t disclose your baby’s full name, birth date or daycare centre.

 As your kids grow, you can show them what you're choosing to share (or not), and the safeguards you're putting into place.
 Let them vet what you post.
 You’ll teach them the value of privacy and their rights.
 After all, one day they’ll be making their own social media decisions.
 This way, they'll have some savvy.

 When my son was born, I resisted the urge to plaster his beautiful face all over my social media.
 I didn’t want to be one of those moms who bombards her Instagram with cute photos and tales about whether her baby slept through the night or how much he pooped (one friend of mine recently posted “my son just pooped all over my iPhone”).